 Information and control instruments

-The Board of Directors is kept regularly informed about all important matters relating to the Group’s business activity.
-The CEO and members of Group Management attend Board of Directors’ meetings and report on the ongoing course of business, important projects, and events.
-Extraordinary occurrences are immediately brought to the attention of the members of the Board of Directors.
+The Board of Directors is kept regularly informed about all important matters relating to the Lindt & Sprüngli Group’s business activity.
+The CEO and the CFO, as well as other members of Group Management as required, attend meetings of the Board of Directors and report on the ongoing course of business, important projects, and events.
+Extraordinary occurrences are immediately brought to the attention of the Chairman of the Board of Directors.
 To obtain a direct picture of local market situations, the Board of Directors regularly visits country subsidiaries and meets with local business management.

-The Board of Directors is kept informed in writing on a regular basis through an extensive and complete Management Information System (MIS) covering profit and loss, balance sheets, cash flow, investments, and personnel of the Group and the individual subsidiaries.
+The whole Board of Directors is kept informed in writing on a regular basis through an extensive and complete Management Information System (MIS) covering profit and loss, statement balance sheet, cash flow, investments, and personnel of the Lindt & Sprüngli Group and the individual subsidiaries.
 The information is provided on both a historical basis and as a year-end forecast.

 The existence and effectiveness of these controls are self-assessed annually by the subsidiaries.
-The results of these annual assessments are supervised centrally by the group.
-Based on the observed results, a report regarding the financial internal control processes in the various corporate functions of subsidiary companies (amongst others IT, Procurement, Production, Sales, Salary Payments, Treasury, HR, and Financial Reporting) is submitted annually to the Audit Committee.
-Supervised by the group, subsidiaries then develop measures in order to react to control weaknesses and deficiencies.
+The results of these annual assessments are supervised centrally by the Group.
+Based on the observed results, a report regarding the financial internal control processes in the various corporate functions of subsidiary companies (including IT, Procurement, Production, Sales, Salary Payments, Treasury, HR, and Financial Reporting) is submitted annually to the Audit Committee.
+Supervised by the Group, subsidiaries then develop measures in order to react to control weaknesses and deficiencies.

-Moreover, the external auditors PricewaterhouseCoopers AG act as an additional control instrument by, inter alia, testing the existence of the internal control system, i.e. the “LICS”.
-In the course of the yearly audit, the Audit Committee may also charge the auditors with special assignments, which go above and beyond legal and statutory requirements.
+Moreover, the external auditor Pricewaterhouse-Coopers AG acts as an additional control instrument by, inter alia, testing the existence and adequacy of the internal control system; i.e. the LICS.
+In the course of the annual audit, the Audit Committee may also charge the auditor with special assignments that go above and beyond legal and statutory requirements.